-All of these demands point to supply, which in this case is fundamentally connected to the physical design of a place.
-Indeed, the physical design of places is intertwined with the potential to realize the economic, social, and lifestyle goals of a community and promote different types of physical environments that will allow different types of opportunities in terms of access to jobs, services, and amenities.
+The demands described above beg the question of supply, which in this case is fundamentally connected to the physical design of a place.
+Indeed, the physical design of place is intertwined with the potential to realize the economic, social, and lifestyle goals of a community and promote different types of physical environments that will allow opportunities such as access to jobs, services, and amenities.
 Therefore, achieving the outcomes stated above can be enabled - and must be supported - by the physical configuration of a place.